 - Enrollment occurs during employer’s open enrollment period or due to a qualifying life event

-- HCFSA: Employees can contribute up to $3,200 per person, or up to $6,400 for a household of two spouses filing jointly
+- HCFSA: Employees can contribute up to $3,300 per person

 - DCFSA: Employees can contribute up to $5,000 per year per household ($2,500 married filing separately)